 Again the share market likes this because it reduces or avoids the need for a capital raise which will dilute existing shareholdings.

-However, in the current market, some of the more savvy miners are delaying signing off-take agreements as long as possible, for exactly the same reason the battery manufactures want to lock them in now.
-The price is rising rapidly, by delaying signing any off take agreements they can maximize the price.
+However, in the current market, some of the more savvy miners are delaying signing off-take agreements as long as possible, for exactly the same reason the battery manufacturers want to lock them in now.
+The price is rising rapidly, by delaying signing any off-take agreements they can maximize the price.

 But, here's the tricky bit.
-Do they not have an off-take agreement because buyers doubt project feasibility or is the resource playing hard-to-get?
+Do they not have an off-take agreement because buyers doubt project feasibility or are the resource playing hard-to-get?

 What about alternative battery technologies?

 The question is, will somebody invent a new battery technology that renders lithium batteries obsolete?

 A new battery technology would need some or all of the following advantages to knock lithium off its perch...

 - Higher energy density (cram more electricity into a smaller package)

 - Less prone to fire/explosion (remember the Samsung Galaxy 7 episode?)